International Code Council Celebrates World Water Day

 World Water Day is about the critical role water plays in sustaining life and fostering global development.
 It serves as a platform to advocate for equitable access to clean water and sanitation, promoting the well-being of both people and the planet.

-This year, the Code Council has established a World Water Awareness campaign that will raise awareness about the global water crisis and the collective responsibility to address it through long-term, consistent water conservation efforts.
-You can visit the dedicated website here.
+This March, the Code Council’s annual World Water Awareness campaign raises awareness about the global water crisis and the collective responsibility to address it through long-term, consistent water conservation efforts.
+Learn more and get involved, here.

 Assisting With Water Conservation and Efficiency